-We claim that, if $W(x)$ exists on $I_1$, then it must be positive and monotonically increasing.
-Indeed, the lower bound $W(x)>0$ is clear since 0 is a critical point.
-To prove the monotonicity, we use contradiction.
+We further claim that, if $W(x)$ exists on $I_1$, then it is monotonically increasing.
+We prove by contradiction.
 Assume that $W(x)$ is not monotone on $I_1$.
 Then there exists a value $\tilde x $, with $\tilde x < \hat x$, where $W'$ changes sign, such that

 However, this would imply

 thus

 a contradiction to~\eqref{mono1}.